2.2.3 Module activation

 Activating a module involves elaborating all the declarations and units that conform its prelude.
 Depending on the particular module definition that gets activated, this may involve all sort of side effects, such as allocating space for values and initializing them, opening files, etc. Once the modules specified in the access clause are successfully activated, the controlled clause gets elaborated itself, within the reach of all the publicized definitions by the activated modules as we saw in the last section.
 Finally, once the controlled clause has been elaborated, the module gets revoked by elaborating the serial clause in its postlude.

-more than once in the same program.
-The following program, that makes
+However, nothing prevents some given definition module to be accessed more than once in the same program.
+The following program, that makes use of the logger module, exemplifies this:

-access logger
+access Logger

 begin originator := argv (1);